Qiskit/qiskit/docs/index.rst

 .. note::
   This is the Qiskit API documentation.
 For in-depth usage examples please see the `Qiskit tutorials <https://nbviewer.jupyter.org/github/Qiskit/qiskit-tutorials/blob/master/qiskit/1_start_here.ipynb>`_.
-  A link can also be found in the sidebar.

 .. toctree::
   :maxdepth: 2